Today I will dismantle a Dell XPS 15z.

 Lift up and remove the battery.

-Remove four screw securing the hard drive mounting bracket to the laptop case.
+Remove four screw securing the hard drive mounting bracket to the case.

-Lift up the hard drive assembly from the laptop and disconnect it from the cable.
+Lift up the hard drive assembly and disconnect it from the cable.

 My Dell XPS 15z laptop had a regular 2.5″ SATA hard drive installed.